-- While matched with adoptive families and planning for post adoption contact
+- Birth parents matched with adoptive families wanting help with this relationship and planning for post-adoption contact

-- Preparing for open adoption visits at various ages of the child’s development
+- Preparing for or reacting to open adoption visits at various ages of the child’s development

-- Responding to requests for contact via letter, email or in person
+- Responding to a child’s request for contact via letter, email or in person

 - Sharing their birth parent history with new partners, family or friends